fastrgv/hbox/README.md

 * pri4: NblockedBoxes			.........0 means all boxes are pushable

 * pri5: Furthest-Boxes First   .........prioritizes boxes further from their goals
+* pri5a: Average Distances from unboxed-goals to ungoaled-boxes (Ok for non-hungarian)

 * pri6: Exploratory				.........drives exploration of alternate, promising configurations